leontaolong/ants-vs-some-bees/SUBMISSION-HWK-2.md

 The below questions should be answered regarding your submission!

 ##### Did you receive help from any other sources (classmates, etc)?
 If so, please list who (be specific!). #####
-> Slack discussion, my friend: Patrick Yi
+> Slack discussion board, my friend Patrick Yi

 ##### Approximately how many hours did it take you to complete this assignment? #####